Cat Breeds in Australia

 The Balinese cat is similar to Siamese cat but their hair is slightly softer and longer.
 These cats are not as vocal as Siamese, but still, their coat is two inches in length.
-They can come in different colours similar as Siamese and that include:
+They can come in different colours similar to Siamese and that include:

 Balinese cats have amazing blue eyes.

-The Balinese is strong, but still very find a cat that contains a lengthy body.
+The Balinese is strong, but still, very find a cat that contains a lengthy body.
 You have to groom them frequently in order to keep them in shape and free of frustrating knots.
 They tend to shed during seasonal changes.

 The Balinese can reach up to 5 kg.